ayvasoftware/ayvajs/tutorials/configuration.md

 const config = {
   name: 'OSR2',      // Optional name of the config.
   defaultAxis: 'L0', // Optional default axis.
 When an axis is not specified in commands, this axis is used.
+  frequency: 50,     // Optional.
+The frequency of updates to devices in Hz.
+The default is 50.
   axes: [{
     name: 'L0',
     type: 'linear',